 Paint Slowly And Cover Completely

-I prefer to use a foam brush because I feel like I have more control over where the gilding ends up.
-You want to make sure every single space of your greenhouse is covered.
+I like to use a foam brush because I feel like I have more control over where the gilding ends up.
+If you prefer a paintbrush, feel free to use that instead!
+You just want to make sure every single space of your greenhouse is covered.

 Take your time!
-If you rush, you might waste gilding.
+If you rush, you might waste gilding or end up with lumpy paint on your frame.

 Only Dip The Tip Of The Brush